 Food coloring can stain your skin, but that doesn’t mean you need to avoid using it.
 Allow your creative juices to flow while being confident you can remove the stains on your skin.

-If you have sensitive skin, then avoid those options we provided that can irritate your skin.
-A good option is to wear gloves.
+If you have sensitive skin, avoid the options we provided that irritate your skin.
+A good option is to wear protective gloves.

 Prevention is always the better choice.
 Have fun experimenting with your food coloring!

 Last update on 2023-09-22 / Affiliate links / Images from Amazon Product Advertising API